 Generally, the UAT process consists of the following steps-

 - In the first phase, the business analyst or the project manager identifies the UAT team.
-UAT team includes end-users who will be using the system eventually and/or SMEs who were responsible for technical requirements.
+UAT team includes end-users who will be using the system eventually.
+This might also include the SMEs who were responsible for technical requirements.
 The sponsor helps in the identification of the UAT team.

 - Once the team has been identified, the next step is to train them.
 It is highly possible that the people included in the UAT team are not familiar with the testing process and the product.

-Proper training will have to be provided to each tester of the UAT team so that the whole exercise of UAT will be successful.
+Proper training is provided to each tester of the UAT team.
+So that the whole exercise of UAT will be successful.

 - In the next step, a UAT plan will be created.
-UAT plan is a detailed document that covers the testing strategy of UAT, test scenarios, resources to be used in UAT, environment set up details for UAT, and other related information.
+The UAT plan is a detailed document that covers the testing strategy of UAT, test scenarios, resources to be used in UAT, environment setup details for UAT, and other related information.

-This document will have to be approved by the sponsor and other stakeholders.
+This document is approved by the sponsor and other stakeholders.
 Usually, this document is created by the business analyst.

 - Now, once the plan is ready next step is to prepare test cases.
 The test cases are designed in a way that full coverage of the system is ensured.

 The test cases are designed with the help of the testing team, business analyst, and sponsor.
 Sometimes, the UAT team designs the test cases with the help of a sponsor.